Fig Tree Bush Camp

 - Minimum 2 nights stay

-- Park fees are compulsory and are payable in cash to Zawa on day of departure
+Park fees are compulsory and are payable in cash to DNPW on day of departure if they are not included in the package.

 Fig Tree Bush Camp offers superb food and after a three-course supper guests will sit around a campfire, feet in the sand, gazing at the stars and listening to the sounds of the African Bush.

-Fig Tree offers two activities, the first of which is Game Drives.
+Fig Tree offers three activities, the first of which is Game Drives.
 These are available twice daily, one in the morning departing at sunrise, and one in the evening, which turns into a night safari.
-The guides take you from camp on a tour of the several surrounding loops, where you can see a mix of vegetation, from the open plains and tall grass, to the areas of thick bush.
+The guides take you from camp on a tour of the several surrounding loops, where you can see a mix of vegetation, from the open plains and tall grass, to the Miomba woodlands.
 You can see the animals parading in the open, or camouflaged with the African bush.
 Then following sundowners over the hippo pools, the night safari and search for nocturnal animals begins.
 The guides will return you to camp with the fire ready and time enough to enjoy all the stars the night sky has to offer.

 Stay with Us?